Oc34nman/breakout/README.md

     for j in range (14):
         Brick_list.append(Brick(j*50,i*25))

-while not doExit: #event queue stuff
+while not doExit: #event queue
     clock.tick(60)
     for event in pygame.event.get():
         if event.type == pygame.QUIT: